mammar86/MealFinder/README.md

 ## Notes
 - `src/view` directory was created for pages that has router routes while `src/components` is for smaller components or widgets
 - `Pinia` is used over `Vuex`
+-  Composition API was used over Options API in this project just because just as an exercise but I am more familiar with options API

 ## Commands used